billzhonggz/IEMS5780/README.md

 # Assignments for IEMS5780

-**ALL CODE ARE COPYRIGHTED, READ ONLY.
+**ALL CODE IS COPYRIGHTED, READ ONLY.
 ANY REFERENCE SHOULD BE SIGNIFICANTLY CITED.**

 **DO NOT COPY THIS CODE TO YOUR OWN ASSIGNMENT!**

-**THERE IS ABSOLUTELY NO WARRANTY FOR THIS CODE!!!**

 *IEMS5780: Building and Deploying Scalable Machine Learning Services* is a course organized by the tought postgraduate programme of the Department of Information Engineering, The Chinese University of Hong Kong.
 You can find information of this course at